broadinstitute/computational-resources/01_Introduction/03_Virtual_Environments/Virtual_Environments.md

 (my_env) yourname@something ~ % deactivate
 ```

-For more information about how to use venv, consult the documentation
+For more information about how to use venv, see the official documentation
 [here](https://docs.python.org/3/library/venv.html).

 ## conda